Create a Link Between Local Windows Files and WSL

 PowerShell New-Item

-Next, I’m creating a new folder and file within WSL on the linked folder.
+For example, in the screenshot below I’m creating a new file within the linked folder:

 Create Folder and File Linux